102981/102981.github.io/README.md

-This site is for a school class called "Profie;".
+This site is for a school class called "Profiel".